FAQ

 Contact us to learn more about the HERS Index and how a Certified Rater can help you.

 Most people are aware that energy efficient products such as computers and appliances are able to earn the ENERGY STAR label.
-Similarly, homes that are built to superior levels of energy efficiency are able to earn the ENERGY STAR Qualified New Homes label.
+Similarly, homes that are built to superior levels of energy efficiency are able to earn either ENERGY STAR Single Family New Homes (SFNH) or Multifamily New Construction (MFNC) designation.

-ENERGY STAR Qualified New Homes is a voluntary program for builders who build their homes to beyond-code levels of energy efficiency.
+ENERGY STAR Single Family New Homes and Multifamily New Construction are voluntary programs for builders who build their homes to beyond-code levels of energy efficiency.
 Builders are able to have their home earn the ENERGY STAR by working with a Certified HERS Rater, who performs inspections, diagnostic testing, and computer energy modeling to determine that the home meets all of the criteria of the ENERGY STAR program.

 After the Rater performs the rating on the ENERGY STAR home, the computer energy modeling file is submitted to their Provider so that the provider may perform a Quality Assurance review of the file and supporting documentation to ensure that the home meets all the criteria for ENERGY STAR.
 Upon successful QA of the file, the Provider allows the Rater to print marketing materials such as the ENERGY STAR label and certificate, HERS label and certificate, and other important information about the home so that the builder may provide this information to the prospective new home buyer.
-To learn more about ENERGY STAR Qualified New Homes, click here.
+To learn more about ENERGY STAR Single Family New Homes, click here.
+To learn more about ENERGY STAR Multifamily New Construction, click here.

-Homes that meet ENERGY STAR Version 3 must comply with more stringent energy efficiency requirements, and have increased measures to ensure that the homes will be comfortable, durable, and will have good indoor air quality.
-For more information on ENERGY STAR Version 3, click here.
+Single-Family New Homes that meet ENERGY STAR Version 3.1 and Multifamily New Constructions that meet ENERGY STAR Version 1.1 must comply with more stringent energy efficiency requirements, and have increased measures to ensure that the homes will be comfortable, durable, and will have good indoor air quality.
+For more information on ENERGY STAR SFNH v3.1, click here.
+For more information on ENERGY STAR MFNC v1.1, click here.

-Compliance with the ENERGY STAR Version 3 homes will become fully enforced beginning in 2012.
-All Raters and Rating Field Inspectors who will participate in the program must complete training on the new Version 3 standard before working on a project.
+Compliance with ENERGY STAR Version 3.1 homes will become fully enforced beginning in 2023.
+All Raters and Rating Field Inspectors who will participate in the program must complete training on the new Version 3/3.1 standard before working on a project.

 BER offers ENERGY STAR Version 3 Rater Training online, so that Raters may learn about the program and become eligible to participate in Version 3 without needing to travel, find a hotel, etc. For more information on ENERGY STAR Version 3 Rater training, click here.